 Landlords typically carry insurance policies that cover their properties’ structural components, infrastructure, and certain elements of liability.
 But this coverage doesn’t extend to renters’ possessions or personal liability.

-Some landlords have begun to require their tenants to carry renters insurance policies.
-There’s no law that prevents them from doing so, although the requirement must be explicitly spelled out – along with minimum acceptable requirements for the insurance policy itself – in a signed, dated lease.
-If your landlord won’t agree to renew your lease unless you obtain coverage, you may need to take the plunge.
+Some landlords require that their tenants carry renters insurance policies with specific types and minimum amounts of coverage.
+There’s no law that prevents them from doing so, although the requirement must be explicitly spelled out in a signed, dated lease.
+If your landlord won’t agree to renew your lease unless you obtain or upgrade coverage, you may need to do just that.

-3. Policies May Cost More in Certain Areas
+4. Renters Insurance Policies May Cost More in Certain Areas Due to Local Perils

 The average cost of a renters insurance policy that lacks high-value riders or scheduled coverage isn’t exorbitant.
 If you live in a city or region with above-average crime rates, your premiums will be somewhat higher than for a comparable policy in a low-crime area.
 Ditto for premiums on policies in areas prone to catastrophic weather events such as hurricanes, floods, tornadoes, and wildfires.